Study tracks and specializations

 30 credits from the Master's thesis

 These study plans are examples.
-You can modify them as you wish, according to the requirements at the top of this page.
-The model study plans serve to show how you can accommodate many of the specialization courses but the requirement is only 20 credits from these.
+You can modify them as you wish, according to the degree requirements.
+The model study plans serve to show how you can accommodate many of the specialization courses.

-Time schedule if starting in an odd year (e.g. autumn 2023)
+Time schedule if student starts in an odd year (e.g. autumn 2023)

 Year 1, autumn (32 cr):